ezzabuzaid/website/pages/blog/whats-new/instant-compilation.md

 Previously, we would have to request the server to evaluate the code within a secure Docker container and then transmit the results back to the client.
 Although this method was initially quick, it gradually became slower as we expanded the capabilities of the language.

-Previously, evaluating the code involved more than just sending it to a JavaScript interpreter; it required transpiling the code into JavaScript, ensuring it was non-malicious, and then executing it.
+Also it required transpiling to JavaScript, ensuring it was non-malicious, and then executing it.

 Now, we have the flexibility to use any JavaScript interpreters, and it's no longer necessary for them to operate within a strictly secure environment.
-The new process involves statically remapping the code to a data structure that can then be evaluated in any JavaScript environment like a browser.
+The new process involves statically remapping the code to a data structure that can then be evaluated in any JavaScript host like a browser.

 Take the following for example: